top of page

 RESEARCH

 My research examines the mechanisms of aquatic particle formation, export, and burial and how the composition of these particles changes both temporally and spatially.
 Much of this work focuses specifically on phosphorus and carbon biogeochemistry, but includes other elements and compounds ranging from mercury to the neurotoxin, domoic acid.
 We use a variety of geochemical techniques in our laboratory, including radiochemistry and mass spectrometry.
-My research sites span the globe, from coastal South Carolina to Venezuela to South Africa.
+My research sites span the globe, from coastal South Carolina and California to South Africa.

 Lab Work.JPG